matthewweaver/dask-data-pipeline/README.md

 Write a document (a simple TODO.txt or TODO.md is fine) outlining the next steps for this "project", taking into account all the progress to this point.
 Suggestions for further enhancement, improvement, and refactoring are encouraged.

-If the entire exercise has not been completed the TODO should also outline the work remaining to reach the end of the exercise.
+If the entire exercise has not been completed, the TODO should also outline the work remaining to reach the end of the exercise.